HSF/hsf.github.io/_gsocproposals/2020/proposal_ATLAS-Visualization.md

 ## Task ideas

  * Develop a Qt3D testbed, to explore its possibilities
- * Compare the Qt3D features with the current functionalities we have in our current tools.
-The graphics tools in VP1 is a possible example of what should be aimed for
+ * Survey the other needed functionality (*e.g.*, the *SoSwitch* or *SoSelection* classes found in OpenInventor) and look for the existence of viable equivalents in Qt3D.
+(The graphics tools in VP1 is a possible example of what should be aimed for)
  * Develop extended orbit controls
  * Develop better volumes filtering
  * Develop interactive picking of 3D geometry volumes
+ * Improve the handling of Boolean volumes, polycones, and tessellated solids
  * Improve rendering of 3D volumes for detector geometry
  * Improve the export of 3D data to common formats
  * Animation and transitions between views of different parts of the detector geometry